Integration with Angular

 }

 Step 3.
-Adding Booking into the app
+Register Booking in the app

 import { Component } from "@angular/core";